RedhawkSDR/redhawksdr.github.io/content/manual/shared-libraries/creating-a-shared-library-project.md

     ##### Create a REDHAWK Shared Library Project
     ![Create a REDHAWK Shared Library Project Dialog](../images/NewSharedLibraryProject.png)

-3. In the **Project name** field, enter a project name.
+3. In the **Project Name** field, enter a project name.

 4. Click **Finish**.

-    The Shared Library Project is created and the Overview tab is displayed:
+    The Shared Libary Project is created and the Overview tab is displayed.:
     ##### Shared Library Project Overview
     ![The Shared Library Project Overview tab](../images/SharedLibProjOverview.png)